jieyouxu/GOSH-FHIRworks2020-Docugen/README.md

 tool.

 Run the `dotnet-azure-fhir-web-api` and bind it to `https://localhost:5001` so the front-end tooling can utilize this intermediate endpoint.
+If alternative address / port is required, see the configuration section to let `docugen` know.

 ## Documentation